methods2022/team08_project/README.md

 ### Instructions for Use
 Describe intermediate and output files

+### Code Files/Descriptions
+Include brief descriptions of code files and/or plots

 ### Contributions
 Name the creators of the project and what we each contributed